KPNT

 KPNT (105.7 FM, "105-7 The Point") is a commercial radio station licensed to Collinsville, Illinois, and broadcasting to Greater St. Louis.
 It mainly airs a modern rock radio format, with some elements of active rock.
 It is owned by Hubbard Broadcasting.

 KPNT has studios and offices in Creve Coeur (with a St. Louis address).
 The transmitter is off Mackenzie Road in Shrewsbury, just outside the St. Louis city limits, on a tower used by numerous local TV and FM stations.
-KPNT broadcasts in HD, and similar to their primary channel, KPNT's HD2 and HD3 sub-channels feature a replay of sports radio "The Morning After STL".
+KPNT broadcasts in HD, and similar to their primary channel, KPNT's HD2 sub-channel feature a replay of sports radio "The Morning After STL".

 History

 KPNT is considered a "move-in" station.
 In March 1967, the station signed on in Ste.
 Genevieve, Missouri, about 50 miles south of St. Louis.
-It had the call sign KSGM-FM and was simulcast with its sister station, KSGM (AM 980).
-The call letters stood for K Ste.
-Genevieve, Missouri.
+It had the call sign KSGM-FM and was simulcast with its sister station, KSGM (AM 980); the call letters were derived from the stations' city of license.
 (KSGM has since moved across the Mississippi River to Chester, Illinois.)
 KSGM-FM broadcast at 27,000 watts from a 285-foot antenna, with only limited coverage of the southern part of the St. Louis radio market.

 In 1987, KSGM-FM was bought by Channel One Communications for $7.5 million.
 The power was boosted to 100,000 watts, giving the station coverage of the St. Louis metropolitan area.
-Channel One launched a hot adult contemporary music format with the new call letters, KSTZ, and was known as "Kiss FM".
+Channel One launched a hot adult contemporary music format with the new call letters, KSTZ, and was known as "Kissed FM" and by mid 1990 briefly as CHR "Kiss FM".

 On March 6, 1991, KSTZ was rebranded as "The Fox" with an album oriented rock (AOR) format and new set of call letters, KFXB.
 KFXB began a simulcast on sister station WFXB (now WXOS) on 101.1 FM.

 The simulcast was broken in February 1993; following several days of stunting with various sound effects and television show theme songs, on February 17, the station adopted the current call sign, KPNT, and flipped to modern rock, partially inspired by the success of St. Louis' first full-time alternative rock station KYMC, a small non-profit station broadcasting out of Ballwin, Missouri.
 The first song on "105.7 The Point" was "Radio Song" by R.E.M.